The Release Kubernetes plugin allows Release to work with resources on a Kubernetes host. It includes the following task types:

 In the Pattern box, you can specify a regular expression that should match the output of the specified command.
 When the output matches the regular expression, the wait step succeeds and the release moves to the next task.

 The Kubernetes: Remove Resource task type destroys a resource in Kubernetes.
-It requires you to specify a configuration in JSON format.
-As in the Create Resource task type, you can enter the JSON in the task or provide a URL to a configuration file.
+It requires you to specify a configuration in JSON or YAML format.
+As in the Create Resource task type, you can enter the JSON or YAML in the task or provide a URL to a configuration file.

 - Added compatibility with Release 9.5.0